catkira/open5G_phy/README.md

 # Decimator
 The incoming sample rate to the SSB_sync module should be 3.84 MSPS.
 This sample rate is then internally decimated to 1.92 MSPS so that the PSS and SSS detection cores can run most efficiently.
 The PBCH demodulation core needs 3.84 MSPS.
-Decimation is done by a CIC core which does not need any multiplications.
+Decimation is done by [this](https://github.com/catkira/CIC) CIC core which does not need any multiplications.

 # PSS correlator
 Without optimizations the PSS correlator would require 128 * 3 real multipliers, 3 real multipliers for each complex multiplication.
 The absolute value is calculated by an approximation and does not use any multipliers.
 This can be further optimized by taking into account that the PSS sequence in time domain is real valued.
 Therefore the PSS sequence in frequency domain is complex conjugate centrally symmetric.
 This can be used to reduce the required number of real multipliers to 128 * 2 + 2 as shown in [this](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8641097) paper. <br>